arakoodev/doc/doc/Getting_started.md

 ### Running EdgeChains

+Before running EdgeChains, please ensure that you have completed the following steps:

+1. **Generate an OpenAI key**: EdgeChains requires an OpenAI key to interact with language models.
+You can generate an API key by following the instructions provided by OpenAI.

+2. **Create a Redis instance**: EdgeChains uses Redis for data storage and caching.
+You can create a free Redis instance on [Redis Labs](https://redislabs.com/).
+Sign up for an account and create a new Redis instance for your EdgeChains application.
+After creating the Redis instance, ***take note of the Redis host and port***, as you will need them for the configuration.

-Now, you can run EdgeChains as a service or as an application using jbang, like:
+Once you have completed the above steps, you can run EdgeChains as a service or as an application using jbang,like:

 ```bash
 java -jar flyfly.jar jbang EdgeChainServiceApplication.java edgechain-app-1.0.0.jar